-The District is continuing with facilities and transportation improvements as indicated on the Bond project list.
+The District is continuing with facilities improvements as indicated on the Bond project list.
 Considering input from the school community and direction from State and local health agencies the District implemented comprehensive health and safety measures in response to COVID19.
 With direction from the School Board and families the District is continuing current LCAP goals.
-Practices to reduce the high chronic attendance and suspension rates will be added.
-The District also responded to the mode of instruction survey at the beginning of the school year by offering in-person instruction to 41 students and distance learning to 4 students.
+Practices to reduce chronic attendance and suspension rates continue with the assistance of CSI and the HCOE.
+The District is offering in-person instruction to approximately 35-40 students and zero distance learning students